YoRyan/nuxhash/README.md

 To start the daemon, run `nuxhashd`.
 To start the graphical interface, run `nuxhash-gui`.

+### Donation Fee

+nuxhash will donate 0.5% of its mining time to me.
+If you don't like this, you may opt out by setting the flag in the configuration file (located by default at `~/.config/nuxhash/settings.conf`).
+Currently, there are no penalties if you do so, but please consider sending me a one-time donation.

 ## Roadmap

 - [x] Daemon with basic mining logic